cmdcolin/SnpEff/src/docs/examples.md

 **Pipes**

-Obviously you can perform the three previous commands, pipeling the out from one command to the next, thus avoiding the creation of intermediate files (for very large projects, this can be a significant amount of time).
+Obviously you can perform the three previous commands, pipeline the out from one command to the next, thus avoiding the creation of intermediate files (for very large projects, this can be a significant amount of time).

 !!! info
     In SnpEff &amp; SnpSift the STDIN is denoted by file name `"-"`